smaclell/smaclell.github.io/_posts/2015-10-08-drawing-ideas-out.md

 <hr />

 *Thanks FTO for being patient with us and the continuing discussions.
 I cannot wait until V1 ships.
-Thanks Daryl for being awesome and letting me drink from the fountain of your wisdom.
-Thank you Travis for gently reminding me I don't have a monopoly on good ideas.*
+Thanks Daryl for being awesome and letting me learn from you.
+Thank you Travis for gently reminding me I don't have a monopoly on good ideas and coming up with the phrase.*